JetBrains-Research/file-importance/README.md

 BFSig is sponsered by JetBrains Research and Bilkent University.

 ## Description
-BFSig is a mutation of state-of-the-art BF estimators to wight the influence of different files according to their topological significance extracted from the project's dependency graph.
+BFSig is a mutation of state-of-the-art BF estimators to weight the influence of different files according to their topological significance extracted from the project's dependency graph.
 In addition to the whole project, BFSig evaluates BF information for subfolders of a given repository.

 BFSig utilizes IntelliJ IDEA for dependency graph extraction and NetworkX to evaluate PageRank, In-/Out-/All-Degree, and Betweenness centralities for files in the extracted graph.

 Currently, BFSig uses two baseline tools provided by [Avelino et al.](https://github.com/aserg-ufmg/Truck-Factor) (ABF) and [Jabrayilzade et al.](https://dl.acm.org/doi/abs/10.1145/3510457.3513082) (JBF).
-Both tools are added as submodlues to this repository.
+Both tools are added as submodules to this repository.
 However, the JBF is not publicly available and is licensed to JetBrains.
 To access JBF's source code, contact [vovak](https://github.com/vovak).

 ## Structure
 1. ***DependencyGraph:*** IntelliJ plugin to mine all references between files and export Dependency graph.
 1. ***DependencyGraphAnalysis:*** Python codes to evaluate file's significance scores.
-This folder contains many helper scripts to merge authors, aggregate results, automate survey generationa and so on.
+This folder contains many helper scripts to merge authors, aggregate results, automate survey generation and so on.
 1. ***ABF:*** Modified tool provided by Avelino.
 1. ***JBF:*** Modified tool provided by Jabrayilzade.
 1. ***Evaluations:*** This folder contains an Excel sheet which compares the quality of BFSig estimates with the state-of-the-art methods.
 Besides you can find generated results for several projects under this folder.
-1. ***tests:*** This folder containts a kotlin test project, which evaluate the consistancy of the results with previously generated spces.
+1. ***tests:*** This folder contains a kotlin test project, which evaluate the consistency of the results with previously generated spces.
 1. ***SampleProjects*** Seven sample projects which has been used to check the validity of generated dependency graph.
 1. ***SampleOutputs*** Few sample outputs are included to provide insights about the structure of generated outputs.